ahmedcodein/word_guesser/README.md

 - Welcome Screen

-The Welcome Screen consists of a general welcoming message.
+The Welcome Screen consists of a general welcome message.
 The player needs to press any key to proceed to the next screen.
 See the screenshot below:

 ![Welcoming Message](docs/images/general_welcome.png)

 - Instructions Screen

-Once the player press any key, the instructions screen appears.
+Once the player presses any key, the instructions screen appears.
 The main purpose of this screen is to provide the rules and the instructions of the game.
 See the screenshot below:

 ![Instructions](docs/images/instructions.png)